pagkly/Zed/Investopedia3/How Hypothecation Works.md

 ## Understanding Hypothecation

 Hypothecation occurs most commonly in mortgage lending.
-The borrower technically owns the house, but as the house is pledged as collateral, the mortgage lender has the right to seize the house if the borrower cannot meet the repayment terms of the [loan agreement](https://www.investopedia.com/best-personal-loans-4773300)—which occurred during the [foreclosure crisis](https://www.investopedia.com/terms/f/foreclosure-crisis.asp).
-Auto loans are similarly secured by the underlying vehicle.
-[Unsecured loans](https://www.investopedia.com/terms/u/unsecuredloan.asp), on the other hand, do not work with hypothecation since there is no collateral to claim in the event of default.
+The borrower technically owns the house, but as the house is pledged as collateral, the mortgage lender has the right to seize the house if the borrower cannot meet the repayment terms of the [[loan agreement]](https://www.investopedia.com/best-personal-loans-4773300)—which occurred during the [[foreclosure crisis]](https://www.investopedia.com/terms/f/foreclosure-crisis.asp).
+Auto loans are similarly secured by the underlying vehicle. [[Unsecured loans]](https://www.investopedia.com/terms/u/unsecuredloan.asp), on the other hand, do not work with hypothecation since there is no collateral to claim in the event of default.

 As hypothecation provides security to the lender because of the collateral pledged by the borrower, it is easier to secure a loan, and the lender may offer a lower interest rate than on an unsecured loan.